lgreski/datasciencectacontent/markdown/pml-ghPagesSetup.md

 We've made some edits to the default Rmd file that RStudio creates.
 To move the required content back to Github, we'll need to Knit to HTML, commit the resulting HTML file to the local Git branch, then push the committed changes up to the remote branch.

-First, press the `Knit HTML` button in the icon bar within the Source window.
+First, press the `Knit HTML` button in the icon bar within the *Source* pane of the main RStudio window.

 <img src="./images/gh-pages17.png">

 RStudio will render an HTML file from the R Markdown file, and display it in a window.
 Close the window after reviewing the output.

 To save the changes to git, we'll commit both the `index.Rmd` and `index.html` files.
 Select the `Git` tab in the upper right window pane in RStudio.
-Notice that the branch that is active in RStudio is `gh-pages`, which is listed on the right side of the icon bar near the top of the *Environment / History / Git* pane.
+Notice that the branch that is active in RStudio is `gh-pages`, which is listed on the right side of the icon bar near the top of the **Environment / History / Git** pane.

 Check the `Staged` checkboxes for the `index.Rmd` and `index.html` files, and press the `Commit` button.

 <img src="./images/gh-pages18.png">

-From the *Review Changes* window, confirm that `index.Rmd` and `index.html` are checked to be staged, enter a commit message in the text entry window in the upper right portion of the window, and press the `Commit` button.
+From the **Review Changes** window, confirm that `index.Rmd` and `index.html` are checked to be staged, enter a commit message in the text entry window in the upper right portion of the window, and press the `Commit` button.

 <img src="./images/gh-pages19.png">